Milk vs Cheese - Health impact and Nutrition Comparison

 Introduction

-For individuals who do not consume dairy products, vegans, for example, non-dairy versions of cheese and milk, are available.
+For individuals who do not consume dairy products, vegans are available, for example, non-dairy versions of cheese and milk.
 It is important to note that this comparative analysis will not discuss vegan versions of cheese and milk.

-Given that there is a large variety of cheese worldwide, we will be focusing on cheddar in this analysis.
+Given the large variety of cheese worldwide, we will focus on cheddar in this analysis.
 We will also be focusing on low-fat milk throughout the article.

-This text will look into the differences and similarities between milk and cheese and how they impact our health.
+This text will examine the differences and similarities between milk and cheese and how they impact our health.

 Processing of milk into cheese

-The curds are mostly composed of casein, which are proteins present in milk.
-These curds are collected, salted, dried, forming cheese.
+The curds are mainly composed of casein, proteins in milk.
+These cards are collected, salted, and dried, forming cheese.
 The processing may take long durations; thus, aged cheese is classified in that category.

 History